Huaoe/WorkspaceToken/blockchain-real-estate/instructions.md

 ### 1.1 Purpose
 Develop a decentralized marketplace for tokenizing and trading real estate assets using blockchain technology, enabling fractional ownership through ERC20 tokens.
 There is 3 personnas :
-Property Owner : submit a form with realEsate description, picture to fiducie approval Investor : Buy tokens emit by Fiducie
+Investor : Buy tokens emit by Fiducie
-Fiducie : Validate and Emit ERC20 for each submitted property and yield revenue shares to investor using EURC (circle)
+Fiducie : submit a form with realEsate description, picture to fiducie approval, Validate and Emit ERC20 for each submitted property and yield revenue shares to investor using EURC (circle)

 ## 2. Key Features
 ### 2.1 Property Tokenization